Nun-and-done: Loyola Chicago stuns top-seeded Illinois 71-58 - WTMJ

 From her mouth to their ears.

 Illinois (24-7) earned top seeding for the first time since its own Final Four run in 2005, but fell behind by 14 in the first half and never got within striking range.
 The Illini committed 16 turnovers and scored 23 points fewer than their season average.
-A team that lives for easy buckets in transition got two fast-break points.
+A team that lives for easy buckets in transition got a grand total of two fast-break points.

 Illinois’ 7-foot second-team All-American Kofi Cockburn finished with 21 points on 7-for-12 shooting, but worked hard for every shot against the pestering presence of Krutwig and Co.